CliffordAnderson/XQuery4Humanists/04-Integrating-CSV-and-JSON.md

 let $csv := fn:unparsed-text($url)
 return $csv
 ```
 The only complicated part of this expression is the crazy long URL for the CSV file.
 Otherwise, it's simple and straightforward, right?
 Our next step is to convert the CSV into XML.
-In this case, there's a function called [csv:parse](http://docs.basex.org/wiki/CSV_Module) that converts CSV files into XML files.
+In this case, BaseX offers a function called [csv:parse()](http://docs.basex.org/wiki/CSV_Module) that converts CSV files into XML files.
 Here's how it works.
 ```xquery
 xquery version "3.1";